Scotland Flag

 There have been a few visits to the 'Gateway to the Highlands' and although others may make that claim, it all depends on your direction.

-It rained most of those times, as well, but the high street has enough to keep you interested[1] and Mhor Bread's tearoom's chipotle ketchup on the bacon butty was smokingly bad and by that it's meant good but no more.
+Mhor Bread's tearoom's chipotle ketchup on the bacon butty was smokingly bad and by that it's meant good and it's hopefully back on the menu following a period of closure after you-know-what.

 There's no real need for the OS OL46, this walk's actually available in leaflet form.
 A haul up Callander Crags that overlook the town from the north then returning via some disappointing waterfalls, probably.